Bharatanatyam: Sequence of dances

 The performance sequence then adds Shabdam (expressed words).
-This is the first item of Margam where expressions are introduced.
-The solo dancer, the vocalist(s), and the musical team, in this stage of the production, present short compositions, with words and meaning, in a spectrum of moods.
-This performance praises God (such as Krishna, Shiva, Rama, and Murugan) and their qualities.
+This is the first item of margam where expressions are introduced.
+The solo dancer, the vocalist(s), and the musical team, in this stage of the production, present short compositions with words and meanings across a spectrum of moods.
+This performance praises deities (such as Krishna, Shiva, Rama, and Murugan) and their qualities.